dnsl48/gauger/README.md

  * `Preload1` : Shows custom data as if it was harvested as stamps

-The `Gauger` is the static storage for samples, so that we can obtain them from every place of our code just calling its method `getSample`.
+`Gauger` is the static storage for samples, so that we can obtain them from every place of our code just calling its method `getSample`.
 The first argument is a user-defined unique key for the sample throughout an application, whereas the second is a sample's classname and has to be passed only once for each key.

 ##### Totals

-Let's take a look at the simple example of using the `Totals` sample:
+Let's take a look at the simple example of using `Totals` sample:

 ```php
 $totals = Debuggy\Gauger::getSample ('anykey', 'Totals');